 Webcasts are really versatile events.
 They can be used for almost any type of event.
-Here are just a few ideas to show you how you can introduce webcasts into your online events programme.
+Here are just a few ideas to show you how you can introduce webcasts into your online events program.

 Webcasts for Conferences and Tradeshows

 Whether you want to host your event entirely online or just add an online component to an existing physical event, webcasts are a great tool.

 CBI, one of the UK’s premier business organizations, used webcasting as an additional tool for their flagship annual conference.
-With guest speakers previously including the Prime Minister, the Leader of the Opposition and many other business leaders, CBI wanted to increase the accessibility of the event by webcasting portions of it.
+With guest speakers previously including the Prime Minister, the Leader of the Opposition, and many other business leaders, CBI wanted to increase the accessibility of the event by webcasting portions of it.

 As organizations grow, so do their communication needs.
 Part of the challenge for larger organizations is communicating in a way that fosters engagement amongst employees.
 Webcasting is a great way to get leadership in front of your workforce in an efficient and effective way.

-Have you ever seen companies hosting their AGM online (here’s an example from YouTube)?
+Have you ever seen companies hosting their AGM online?
 This is a webcast.
-It allows organisations to get important information out quickly and at scale.
+It allows organizations to get important information out quickly and at scale.

 Want to launch a product?
 Or what about showing off its USPs and benefits?
 A webcast is a great way to do that.